 View Facelift Gallery

-For patients with double chins, drooping necks, and mild jowls, a minimally invasive procedure from which they can return to work in three days is ideal.
-By combining SmartLipo liposculpture with laser tightening of the skin and neck suspension sutures, all three complaints can be addressed.
+For patients with double chins, drooping necks, and mild jowls, a minimally invasive procedure from which they can return to work in several days is ideal.
+By combining SmartLipo liposculpture with laser tightening of the skin, the lower face and neck can be addressed.

-This is performed using three small incisions that are hidden from view.
+This is performed using three small incisions that are hidden from view and can be performed either under local anesthesia or with IV sedation.
 Patients appear refreshed thanks to this simple and minimally invasive procedure.

 Some patients with early drooping of the face and jowls have only minimal descent of the neck and are excellent candidates for a minilift.
-A short incision hidden within the recesses of the ear allows Dr. Rachel to lift the muscles of the cheeks and restore a sleeker jawline and improved angles of the neck.
+A short incision hidden within the recesses of the ear allows Dr. Rachel to lift the muscles of the cheeks, removed excess fat and restore a sleeker jawline and improved angles of the neck.

-Because of the well-hidden short incisions, scars heal quickly and patients may return to work in five to seven days.
+Because of the well-hidden short incisions, scars heal quickly and patients may return to work quickly.

 The S-lift, done under gentle twilight sedation, involves making small incisions hidden within the recesses of the ears and beneath the chin.
 Through these incisions Dr. Rachel can elevate sagging facial muscles to restore the normal contours of the neck, jawline, and cheeks.